 Please go to https://www.missourinotary.com/notary-stamps to order your Missouri notary supplies.
-All of our Missouri notary stamps and Missouri notary supplies come with a life-time replacement guarantee, are made in-house, and are shipped in one business day.
+All of our Missouri notary stamps and Missouri notary supplies come with a life-time replacement guarantee, are made in house, and are shipped in one business day.

 Yes.
-The state of Missouri requires all vendors to keep a copy of the notary's commission certificate before processing a notary stamp or notary embosser.
+The State of Missouri requires all vendors to keep a copy of the notary's commission certificate before shipping a Missouri notary stamp or notary embosser.

-The Missouri Secretary of State's website has a Missouri Notary Handbook for download at https://s1.sos.mo.gov/Business/Notary/notary/handbook
+The Missouri Secretary of State's website has a Missouri Notary Handbook for download at https://s1.sos.mo.gov/Business/Notary/notary/handbook.